dahall/Vanara/System/AssemblyReport.md

 NetworkConnection | Represents a single network connection.
 Wraps `INetworkConnection`.
 NetworkListManager | Provides a set of methods to perform network list management functions.
+NetworkProfile | Represents a wireless network profile PathEx | Performs operations on String instances that contain file or directory path information.
+These operations are performed in a cross-platform manner.
-NetworkProfile | Represents a wireless network profile ProcessExtension | Extension methods for `Process` for privilegs, status, elevation and relationships.
+ProcessExtension | Extension methods for `Process` for privilegs, status, elevation and relationships.
+RegistryEventArgs | Argument used in `RegistryEventMonitor` events.
+RegistryEventMonitor | Watches the Windows Registry for any changes.
 ServiceControllerExtension | Extension methods for `ServiceController`.
 SystemShutdown | Provides access to system shutdown, restart, lock and notifications.
 VirtualDisk | Class that represents a virtual disk and allows for performing actions on it.
 This wraps most of the methods found in virtdisk.h.